Threshing: how grain and straw were separated at harvest

-Fun for children at threshing time
+Fun for children

 Dust and vermin and how workers coped

-Threshing was a dirty, dusty business, particularly when it took place inside a barn.
+The whole process was a dirty, dusty business, particularly when it took place inside a barn.
 So men wore clothes accordingly.
 Hats, in particular, were considered essential.
 Wide brimmed hats seemed preferable to the standard cloth hats of the time.

 I was one of a number of young lads armed with clubs surrounding the stack as its contents were removed for threshing.
 It was our job to eradicate any vermin as they left their diminishing larder/home.
 There were also elderly men with Jack Russell terriers.